namberino/electromagnetism-notes/Electromagnetism/Electromagnetic Waves.md

 There's a small problem with how we write Ampere's Law in the [Magnetism](../Magnetism/) chapter.
 When we create a loop around our wire, we find the current through the loop is the charges flowing through any surface bounded by that loop.

-If we have a capacitor charging up with current, and we put a loop in, then the current through the loop's surface is the current on the wire, but the current through the cylinder surface is zero.
+Ampere's law states that the magnetic field around a closed loop is proportional to the electric current passing through the loop.
+In situations where the electric field changes over time, such as in a charging capacitor, this form of Ampere's law becomes problematic.
+Between the capacitor plates, there is no physical current, but there is a changing electric field.
+According to the original Ampere's law, this would suggest no magnetic field in this region, which contradicts experimental observations.
+If we were to measure the current through the loop's surface, we'd get the current on the wire.
+But the current through the entire cylinder surface is 0 as there's a gap.

 ![](../Assets/capacitor-loop-surface.png)